-3. There are some nouns that are always used in a plural form and always take a plural verb.
+3. some nouns are always used in a plural form and always take a plural verb.
 For Ex- Trousers, scissors, spectacles, stockings, shorts, measles, goods, alms, premises, thanks, tidings, annals, chattels, etc.

 (A) Where are my trousers? ( correct)

-4. There are some nouns that indicate length, measure, money, weight or number but when they are preceded by a numeral, they remain unchanged in form.
+4. some nouns indicate length, measure, money, weight, or number but when they are preceded by a numeral, they remain unchanged in form.

 Some of the examples are- Foot, meter, pair, score, dozen, head, year, hundred, thousand, million.